 IV.
-Renewal Criteria 1-8, 15,18
+Renewal Criteria 1-8,15,18

-Coverage can be renewed for 1 year based upon the following criteria:
+Coverage may be renewed based upon the following criteria:

 - Patient continues to meet the universal and other indication-specific relevant criteria identified in section III; AND - Absence of unacceptable toxicity from the drug.
 Examples of unacceptable toxicity include: severe hypersensitivity/anaphylaxis, thrombosis, aseptic meningitis syndrome, hemolytic anemia, hyperproteinemia, acute lung injury, etc.; AND - BUN and serum creatinine obtained within the last 6 months and the concentration and rate of infusion have been adjusted accordingly; AND